Natalia-Skoropad/sweet_cheese_pancakes_recipe/README.md

-# 🥞 Sweet Cheese Pancakes — Recipe Page
+# 🥞 Sweet Cheese Pancakes | Recipe Page

-A fully responsive, accessible, and SEO-optimized recipe webpage featuring gentle, lightly sweet cottage cheese pancakes.
-This project demonstrates clean HTML, modular CSS, semantic markup, and attention to modern frontend best practices.
+A fully responsive and SEO-optimized webpage with a cheese pancake recipe.
+This project showcases clean HTML, modular CSS, and semantic markup.

 ---